Use WooCommerce Role Based Pricing with Product Tables

 - WC Role Based Price does not work with the lazy load option in WooCommerce Product Table.

 Set up user role based pricing with product tables

 I’ve suggested 2 easy ways to charge different prices to different user groups in WooCommerce.
 Read about how each one works, and choose the method that’s best for your site.

-To set up product tables with role based pricing, you need 2 plugins: WC Role Based Price and WooCommerce Product Table.
-Or if you prefer, use Dynamic Pricing and Discounts for WooCommerce with WooCommerce Product Table.
+To set up product tables with role based pricing, you need WooCommerce Product Table plus one of these 3 pricing plugins: WooCommerce Dynamic Pricing, WC Role Based Price or Dynamic Pricing and Discounts for WooCommerce.

-Install your chosen two plugins, follow the instructions in the documentation, and you’re good to go!
+Install your chosen 2 plugins, follow the instructions in the documentation, and you’re good to go!